 The distance across the sandbar connecting Boughton Island to the mainland is about 1.5 kilometres, resulting in about a 2-kilometre one-way hike from the car to the island proper.

 From where our car was parked that’s Boughton Island was off in the distance.

 There is a trail to get started with… sort of.
 It was soon to vanish!

-Low tide along the beach, with Boughton Island still a ways in the distance.
+Low tide along the beach, with Boughton Island still a way in the distance.

 Walking along the beach area close to the water’s edge was actually quite easy and enjoyable as the sand or ocean bottom was very firm to hike along.

 Once getting out onto the sandbar proper it was like a little bit of paradise.
-There were no sounds other than some sea birds, the sound of the ocean and the quite rumble of the motors of fishing boats off in the horizon.
+There were no sounds other than some seabirds, the sound of the ocean and the quiet rumble of the motors of fishing boats off in the horizon.

 In fact, it would have been exceedingly enjoyable just to park yourself in a beach chair; read a book for the day and perhaps enjoy a beverage or two.
 All the time recognizing that in less than 6 hours you and your chair may be floating away.